Human trafficking in Iraq

 The Government of Iraq does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so in spite of resource and capability constraints.
 The Iraqi government continued to move its draft anti-trafficking bill through its legislative structures.
 Because the determination that Iraq is making significant efforts is based on indications of a commitment to take additional future steps over the next year, particularly the passage of the anti-trafficking law.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017 and 2023.

+In 2023, the Organised Crime Index gave the country a score of 7.5 out of 10 for human trafficking, noting that porous borders and high levels of corruption limited the fight against this crime.

-Prosecution
+Prosecution (2010)

 The government made minimal progress in its anti-human trafficking law enforcement efforts over the past year.
 The 2005 Iraqi Constitution prohibits forced labor, slavery, slave trade, trafficking in women or children, and sex trade, though the Constitution does not prescribe specific punishments for these acts and it cannot be used to prosecute offenders.
 The Government of Iraq has not yet passed its anti-trafficking draft legislation; however, it is reported the legislation finally progressed through the Shura Council.
 Although no single law defines trafficking in persons or establishes it as a criminal offense, various provisions of Iraqi law apply to trafficking.
 During the last six months, the Iraqi government initiated both a criminal and a human rights investigation into an alleged labor trafficking crime, which resulted in the issuance of two arrest warrants.
 There were no mechanisms to collect data on offenses or enforcement.
 There was some evidence of complicity in trafficking by officials.
-An investigation of alleged trafficking involving the director of a women’s shelter in the KRG area last year had not been completed at the time of this report.
+An investigation of alleged trafficking involving the director of a women's shelter in the KRG area last year had not been completed at the time of this report.